egeoffrey/egeoffrey-service-example/README.md

-# egeoffrey-module-example
+# egeoffrey-service-example

-This is an eGeoffrey module package.
+This is an eGeoffrey service package.

 ## Description

-Example module.
+Example service package that can be used as a blank template for creating a new one.

 ## Install

 To install this package, run the following command from within your eGeoffrey installation directory:
 ```
-egeoffrey-cli install egeoffrey-module-example
+egeoffrey-cli install egeoffrey-service-example
 ```
 After the installation, remember to run also `egeoffrey-cli start` to ensure the Docker image of the package is effectively downloaded and started.
 To validate the installation, go and visit the *'eGeoffrey Admin'* / *'Packages'* page of your eGeoffrey instance.
 All the modules, default configuration files and out-of-the-box contents if any will be automatically deployed and made available.